PnS2018/pns2018.github.com/session_03.md

 ### Flatten and Dense Layers

 The output of convolution and pooling layers for a single sample is organized in a 3D tensor.
 And commonly, we would like to reorganize this tensor to a 1D vector so that we can manipulate all "information" carried by the output easily.
 This process is called _flatten_.
-The flatten operation simply "stretch" an $$N-D$$ tensor into a 1D vector.
+The flatten operation simply "stretch" an $$N$$-D tensor into a 1D vector.
 In Keras, you can easily use the `Flatten` layer to do this job:

 ```python
 x = Flatten()(x)